lynnlangit/learning-cloud/CLOUD-PATTERNS/0_Starting-Points/README.md

 ---

-- Q: **Which language?**
+- Q: **Which languages?**
-  - A: Python
+  - A: Python (application development)
+  - A: Terraform (infrastructure)
 ---

 - Q: **Where to start?**
-  - A: Setup a free trial account
+  - A: Pick a vendor, setup a free trial account
+  - A: Set up multi-factor authentication for your login (email)
+  - A: Set up a billing alert, send to your email
 ---

 - Q: **Which service(s)?**